MuhammadMooazam/Internet-of-Things-Course/README.md

 ![IoT Banner](https://www.simplilearn.com/ice9/free_resources_article_thumb/iot_devices.jpg)

-🚀 Welcome to an exciting journey into the world of Internet of Things (IoT)!
+🚀 Welcome to an exciting journey into the world of the Internet of Things (IoT)!
 This comprehensive course will equip you with the knowledge and skills needed to master the realm of IoT, from the basics to advanced project implementation.

+---

 ### 🌟 What You'll Discover